 When Was The Element Krypton Discovered

 Have you ever wondered about the noble gases that light up our world, literally?
 Among them, krypton stands out, not just for its real-world applications but also for its pop-culture fame tied to Superman's origins.
-This element, though lesser-known than oxygen or hydrogen, plays a crucial role in various technologies and scientific research.
+This element, though lesser-known than oxygen or hydrogen, has a big impact in various technologies and scientific research.

 The Discovery of Krypton: A Historical Overview

 Krypton's discovery is a story rooted in the late 19th century, a period of intense scientific exploration and discovery.
-In 1898, British scientists Sir William Ramsay and Morris W. Travers made a groundbreaking discovery while experimenting with liquid air.
-This pivotal moment not only added a new element to the periodic table but also expanded our understanding of the noble gases.
+Now, travers made a significant discovery while experimenting with liquid air.
+Worth adding: in 1898, British scientists Sir William Ramsay and Morris W. This critical moment not only added a new element to the periodic table but also expanded our understanding of the noble gases.

 Comprehensive Look at Krypton

-To fully appreciate the context and significance of krypton's discovery, it is essential to delve into the definitions, scientific foundations, historical background, and essential concepts that underpin our understanding of this noble gas.
+To fully appreciate the context and significance of krypton's discovery, You really need to get into the definitions, scientific foundations, historical background, and essential concepts that underpin our understanding of this noble gas.

 Definition and Basic Properties